 Skye Basecamp is a luxury hostel with dorm beds, private rooms and a private self-contained apartment.
 Facilities are aimed at lovers of the great outdoors, with hot showers, comfy beds and a good drying room.
 Active staff and guests create a fantastic atmosphere and you'll find a whole lot of reasons to hang out at the Basecamp.
 Located on the shores of Broadford Bay.
 Shops and bars all within walking distance as is the beach with its resident otters.More details

-Hostels, Bunkhouses and Bothies in Skye, Lewis and Harris
+Hostels, Bunkhouses and Bothies on the Hebrides; Skye, Lewis and Harris

-This map of Skye the Hebrides West Coast of Scotland shows hostels, bunkhouses and bothies in the Independent Hostels UK network, the largest network of bunkhouses and hostels in the UK.
+This map of Skye and the Hebrides on the West Coast of Scotland shows hostels, bunkhouses and bothies on Lewis, Harris, Uist and the Isle of Skye as well as on other islands in the Outer Hebrides and the Inner Hebrides.
+Independent Hostels UK, the largest network of bunkhouses and hostels in the UK, is a great resources for those exploring the wild mountain landscape of Skye and the deserted white beaches of the Hebrides.